Srlion/xutex/README.md

 ## Key Features

-- **⚡ Blazing-fast async performance**: Up to 50× faster than standard sync mutexes in single-threaded async runtimes, and 3–5× faster in multi-threaded async runtime.
+- **⚡ Blazing-fast async performance**: Up to 50× faster than standard sync mutexes in single-threaded async runtimes, and 3–5× faster in multi-threaded async runtime under extreme contention.
 - **🔄 Hybrid API**: Use the same lock in both sync and async contexts
 - **⚡ 8-byte lock state**: Single `AtomicPtr` on 64-bit platforms (guarded data stored separately)
 - **🚀 Zero-allocation fast path**: Lock acquisition requires no heap allocation when uncontended